KxSystems/docs/docs/interfaces/ffi.md

 ---
-title: Using foreign functions with kdb+
+title: Using foreign functions with kdb+ – Interfaces – kdb+ and q documentation
 description: FFI for kdb+ is an extension to kdb+ for loading and calling dynamic libraries using pure q.
 author: Sergey Vidyuk
 hero: <i class="fab fa-superpowers"></i> Fusion for Kdb+